isc-projects/kea/doc/sphinx/arm/config-backend.rst

 in the CB database, the DHCP server disregards any client classes defined in the JSON file.

-   Note that use of a database for storage of leases and/or reservations is still possible without the CB (with the ``host-databases`` and ``lease-database`` directives).
+   Note that use of a database for storage of leases and/or reservations is still possible without the CB (with the ``host-databases`` and ``lease-database`` config directives).
 Such databases also load their config independently from the CB, and will conflict the same way JSON would.

 Custom Options
 ^^^^^^^^^^^^^^